 When moving or transporting an injured animal, minimize motion of its head, neck, and spine.
 A flat, firm surface of wood, cardboard, or thick fabric can be used to provide support.
 If the animal acts confused or disoriented after trauma, keep the head level or slightly elevated during transport.
 Avoid any jerking or thrashing motions, and prevent anything from pushing on the neck or jugular veins.
 Placing cats in boxes can minimize stress during transport.
 The box should have holes large enough so that you can see the cat.

 In emergency medicine, the most life-threatening problems are treated first.
 When you arrive at the veterinary hospital, the veterinary staff will make a rapid assessment of your pet’s physical condition and assign priority of care to each problem.
 They will ask about the current situation and probably for a brief medical history.
-Several observed problems or a history of problems may warrant immediate treatment regardless of physical findings.
+Some observed problems or parts of the history may warrant immediate treatment.
 Trauma, shock, poisoning, severe burns, difficulty breathing, persistent seizures, abnormal heart rhythms, loss of consciousness, excessive bleeding, obstruction of the urethra, prolapsed organs, potential snake bite, heat stroke, open wounds exposing extensive soft tissue or bone, and difficult labor are usually treated immediately.

 Common reasons for sudden death of an animal include airway blockage, breathing difficulty caused by buildup of air in the space around the lungs (called tension pneumothorax), fluid or blood in the lungs, severe narrowing of the airways (usually from an asthmatic or allergic reaction), cardiopulmonary arrest and loss of circulation, extremely slow or fast heart rate, or continued internal or external bleeding.